 I am not a fan of Excel.

-My main reason for that is, that it does things without telling me.
+My main reason is that it does things without telling me.
 Anyone who ever tried to import an English formatted table into a German speaking program knows what I mean – it drops “leading” zeros (as in 0.2), because in Germany we use commas instead (0,2).
 Excel unapologetically changes the 0.2 into a 2 without telling me and at the same time OVERWRITES the document.
 I hate you Excel, I really do, because if the document contains a few thousand entries and not all of them start with a zero, chances are that you don’t notice.
 I don’t really need to explain the implications, do I?
 And yes.
 It happened to me.
 And yes, for ages I did not know what was happening to my data… and yes, I cursed not just quietly after finding out…

 Also, if I tell Excel to save something to *.csv (comma-separated-values, a very simple text-based table data format, which usually every program can read), it doesn’t do it correctly (forgets to put text-entries with commas in quotation marks), which can lead to horrible complications.

 Also, the graphics created by Excel are ugly.

 Also, there is actually a scientific article on how statistical procedures in Excel are not accurate ().

 But what to use instead?
 I cannot expect everyone to invest the time and effort needed to learn the statistical programming language R, which I prefer, just to draw a little pie chart (google “don’t use pie charts” before doing it!).

 I tell people to install LibreOffice and to use their table calculation program “Calc”.
 It looks in essence a bit like an old Excel, but

 - It does not do things without telling me (it simply asks me, seriously Excel, that’s not too much to ask, is it?!)